silverwind/gitea-backporter/README.md

 ### Locks

 The script will also lock issues and pull requests that have been closed for 3 months.
-If the issue was updated in the last month, a comment will be posted suggesting opening a new issue to continue the discussion.
+If the issue was updated in the last two weeks, a comment will be posted suggesting opening a new issue to continue the discussion.

 ## Usage